jmporta/ZebraGait/README.md

 ## TODO

-- Mean skeleton: if not repeated x, no uniqueMean.
-- Delete the ExperimentID field.
 - Able to kill the process.
+- Contrast and fps in csv.

+- Mean skeleton: if there is not a repeated x, no uniqueMean.
+- Add a check of the skeleton length.
+- Use h and w in the blob check instead of area.

 ## Known bugs